missmatsuko/lighthouse-labs-challenge/2019-11/README.md

 ```

 #### Hint
-We can use `if-statements` to return different responses depending on what topic is passed as a parameter.
-We may also want to look at `comparison operators` while we're at it.
+We can use [if-statements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) to return different responses depending on what topic is passed as a parameter.
+We may also want to look at [comparison operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comparison_Operators) while we're at it.

+#### Tests
+- The interviewAnswer function return a response for each topic question.
+- The interviewAnswer function should return the correct response for each topic question.
+- The interviewAnswer function should return a default statement for topics that aren't in the list.

 #### Challenge #3 - Securing the Vote
 It looks like you've got a hold of your campaign for now.
 So you've been asked to turn your attention to making sure the election infrastructure is ready to go!
 Codeville County is using a new e-voting platform to make elections simpler and more secure.
 We need to test out the software to make sure it's working correctly before Election Day.